Las Vegas, Nevada

 The next event was mystery booster sealed.
 It launched a little late, but not so late that it really mattered.
 I built my deck pretty quickly, and once again I found myself at a loss for what to do while I was waiting, so I cleaned up some pack wrappers to pass the time.

-In round two I decided to start my own round timer just in case.
-I was paired against someone incredibly new and played a bit of a teaching game with them.
+In round two I was paired against someone incredibly new and played a bit of a teaching game with them.
 I always worry I'm either going to trample them or that I'm going to come across condescending as I try too hard not to trample them.
 I think I managed to strike the balance because they seemed happy at the end.
-They liked cats, and made a note of it each time I played a cat creature in our games, so after the event I gave them my cat cards.
+They liked cats, and made a note of it each time I played a cat creature in our games, so after the event I gave them my cat cards, since I really had no use for them.
 The third round I fought hard against another veteran and closed out the event at 3-0.
-I had to wait around for a bit for my prize tix to be put on the table (about 30 minutes into the round is when they arrived).
-Overall the amount of uncertainty and logistical issues made the event low-key kind of stressful for me.

 Commanding Value